uBizzy/koseven/system/guide/ko7/tutorials/hello-world.md

 Lets see what's going on here:

 `<?php`
 :	You should recognize the first tag as an opening php tag (if you don't you should probably [learn php](http://php.net)).
-What follows is a small check that makes sure that this file is being included by KO7.
+What follows is a small check that makes sure that this file is being included by Koseven.
 It stops people from accessing files directly from the url.

 `Class Controller_Hello extends Controller`
 :	This line declares our controller,  each controller class has to be prefixed with `Controller_` and an underscore delimited path to the folder the controller is in (see [Conventions and styles](about.conventions) for more info).
 Each controller should also extend the base `Controller` class which provides a standard structure for controllers.

 `public function action_index()`
 :	This defines the "index" action of our controller.
-KO7 will attempt to call this action if the user hasn't specified an action.
+Koseven will attempt to call this action if the user hasn't specified an action.
 (See [Routes, URLs and Links](tutorials.urls))

 `echo 'hello, world!';`
 :	And this is the line which outputs the customary phrase!